christianskovly/RockitSoft/README.md

 RockitSoft is a data plotting tool written in Python to support the Rockit Flight Computer made by @DanInvents.

 WHAT IS ROCKIT?
-Rockit is a RP2040 based flight computer designed for model rocketry.
+Rockit is a Raspberry Pi RP2040 based flight computer designed for model rocketry.
 More information please visit https://github.com/DanInvents/Rockit.

 DEPENDANCIES
 pip install plotly